jordandeklerk/pyloo/README.rst

 Posterior Approximations
 ^^^^^^^^^^^^^^^^^^^^^^

-When working with posterior approximations like the Laplace approximation, you can use ``loo_approximate_posterior`` to compute LOO-CV.
-This is particularly useful for variational inference or other approximate inference methods:
+When working with posterior approximations, we can use ``loo_approximate_posterior`` to compute LOO-CV:

 .. code-block:: python